Exotic matter is an open world adventure game by MoebiusGames. It is currently in early access and is available on Steam.

 The building is intuitive and simple, mostly just plopping blocks down and stacking them.
 You can place them a good distance away from yourself, which is incredibly handy when making yourself a path to walk across when you are high up.

 There is also a day and night cycle, and it gets pretty dark in the game, making traversal dangerous and tricky.
 Luckily you can acquire and make lights that you can place around to help you navigate.
 Visually the graphics are crisp and clean, but the world is, of course, blocky by nature.
 Inside a facility or ship, it’s not noticeable.
-But on the surface, the art direction doesn’t lend well to the theme.
+On the surface, the art direction doesn’t lend well to the theme.
 You don’t really feel like you are on an alien world.

 This is exacerbated in the lack of any kind of wandering wildlife.
-There are some drones that roam about and occasionally mine and place blocks.
-But the planet can feel lifeless overall.
+There are some drones that roam about and occasionally mine and place blocks, but the planet can feel lifeless overall.

 The sky looks beautiful at night, which was an unexpected but nice surprise.
 The atmosphere, stars and nearby planets all look great.
 I also found the music in the game to be pleasantly well done and nice to listen too, something that can usually be glossed over in indie titles.